The BIG Richmond Summer Music Field Guide 2026

 July 3: Birthday Cake at Ember Music Hall

-Birthday Cake returns to Ember Music Hall on July 3 for a club night built around dance music, party culture, and late-night DJ sets.
-The event features music from Mistro, DJ Hoody & Friends, and Hunting Dog, alongside themed visuals, party props, and the event’s recurring “Cake Drop Ritual.”
+Birthday Cake is at Ember Music Hall on July 3 for a club night built around dance music, party culture, and late-night DJ sets.
+The event features music from Mistro, DJ Hoody & Friends, and Hunting Dog, alongside themed visuals, party props, and the event’s “Cake Drop Ritual.”

 July 9: Straight No Chaser at Lewis Ginter Botanical Garden